 Note: This is a proposed schedule, which has been developed through previous trips.
 The actual itinerary of your trip can differ depending on such factors as weather and local conditions.
 For example, the trip may finish earlier than these dates, or we may need every single day of the schedule.
 Thank you for being patient and flexible when coming to a foreign country like China.

-1) Arrive Kashgar.
+1) Arrive Kashgar (LATEST DATE).
 Check equipment and group briefing.

 19) Summit / contingency day.